Sheriff Charles S. Blackwood is in his second term as the Sheriff of Orange County. He is the 47th person to serve in this role.

-Charles Blackwood began his career with the Orange County Sheriff’s Office on December 16, 1980, hired by Sheriff C.D.
+Sheriff Blackwood began his career with the Orange County Sheriff’s Office on December 16, 1980, hired by then-Sheriff C.D.
 “Buck” Knight.
-He then served under Sheriff A.L.
-“Lindy” Pendergrass who was elected initially in 1982 and remained sheriff for 32 years.
+Soon after, voters elected Sheriff A.L.
+“Lindy” Pendergrass in 1982, who remained in that role for 32 years.

 In 2000, Blackwood attended the 26th session of the Administrative Officer’s Management Program at North Carolina State University in Raleigh; his classmates elected him as the class vice-president.
 Blackwood rose through the ranks, becoming the Captain of Services in 2003 and the Major of Operations in 2010.
 In 2011, he helped develop the Sheriff’s Leadership Institute, an intensive course of instruction for newly elected sheriffs across the state.

-Following an active campaign against several qualified candidates, the people of Orange County elected Charles Blackwood in 2014 as their 47th sheriff; he took the oath of office in December of that year.
+Following an active campaign against several qualified candidates, the people of Orange County elected Charles Blackwood as Sheriff in November 2014.
+He took the oath of office in December of that year.
 Soon after, he graduated from the same Sheriffs’ Leadership Institute he helped establish three years earlier.

 Blackwood is an active member of the North Carolina Sheriffs’ Association where he is a member of the Legislative Committee and serves as the Third Vice President on the Executive Committee.
 Appointed by former Attorney General Roy Cooper, Charles is also a Governing Board Member of the North Carolina Criminal Justice Information Network.
-He also serves on the North Carolina Justice Academy’s Joint In-Service Training Committee, and Roy Cooper, now governor, appointed him to the Governors’ Crime Commission in 2017.
+He also serves on the North Carolina Justice Academy’s Joint In-Service Training Committee, and Roy Cooper, now governor, appointed him to the Governors’ Crime Commission in 2017 and named him vice chair in September 2020.
+In August 2020, Director Bob Schurmeier of the North Carolina State Bureau of Investigation appointed Blackwood to the Advisory Committee of the NC SBI Center for the Reduction of Law Enforcement Use of Force.

 Address: 106 E. Margaret Ln.
 Hillsborough, NC 27278